Jarmill/jarmill.github.io/_projects/opt_project.md

 ---

-Many problems in control, engineering, management, and machine learning can be cast as an optimization problem: find a point that minimizes an objective function subject to constraints.
+Many problems in control, engineering, management, and machine learning can be cast as an optimization problem: minimizing an objective function subject to constraints.
 An optimization algorithm is an iterative procedure that returns a sequence of candidate points.
 The algorithm is convergent if this sequence converges to a local optimum when starting at any